R-miss-tastic: a unified platform for missing values methods and workflows: Structure and content of the platform

 \subsection{Additional content}

-This unified platform collects and edits the contributions of numerous individuals who have investigated the missing values problems, and developed methods to handle them for many years.
+This unified platform collects and edits the contributions of numerous individuals who have investigated missing values problems, and developed methods to handle them.
 To provide an overview of some of the main actors in this field, the list of all contributors who agreed to appear on this platform is given with links to their personal or to their research lab website.

-We also provide links to other interesting websites or working groups, not necessarily working with R but with other programming languages such as Python \citep{python} or SAS/STAT$^{\textrm{ \textregistered}}$.
+We also provide links to other interesting websites or working groups, not necessarily working with {R} and {Python} \citep{python} but with other programming languages such as SAS/STAT$^{\textrm{ \textregistered}}$ and STATA \citep{stata}.

-The platform also provides two other features to engage the community: \begin{enumerate} \item a regularly updated list of events such as conferences or summer schools with special focus on missing values problems, and \item a list of recurring questions together with short answers and links for more details for every question. \end{enumerate}
+Two other features are finally provided to engage the community: \begin{enumerate} \item a regularly updated list of events such as conferences or summer schools with special focus on missing values problems, and \item a list of recurring questions together with short answers and links for more details for every question (FAQ). \end{enumerate}